AracenaSC/aracena-orm/README.md

 # Aracena ORM

 ## Project Description
-A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.
+A java based ORM for simplifying the process of connecting to and from an SQL database without the need for SQL or connection management.

 ## Technologies Used
 * PostgreSQL - version 42.2.12